NermineAli1995/TextAnalysis/README.md

-# TextAnalysis
+# Text Analysis
-Read a formatted text document related to job offers, extract the most useful and pertinent elements then label them.creation of a semantic search engine
+- Read a formatted text document (pdf,work,html) related to job offers, extract the most useful and pertinent elements then label them.
+- Creation of a semantic search engine
+- Deploying the project as a flask web application.